Philip Pullman: Early life and education

 Pullman married Judith Speller in 1970 and they have two sons.
 At the time of his marriage he began teaching children aged 9 to 13 at Bishop Kirk Middle School in Summertown, North Oxford, where he also wrote school plays.
-He recalls retelling classics for his students: "My real purpose in telling them stories was to practice telling stories.
-And I practiced on the greatest model of storytelling we’ve got, which is The Iliad and The Odyssey.
+He retold classics for his students, notably the Iliad and the Odyssey.

 Writing

 His debut novel, The Haunted Storm (1972) was joint-winner of the New English Library's Young Writer's Award, but he refuses to discuss it.
 He followed it with Galatea, (1978) an adult fantasy.
 Kirkus Reviews wrote: "Pullman is not without ideas or talent; both shine often enough through this grandiose muddle to make one wonder what he'll do next."
 His school plays inspired his first children's book, Count Karlstein (1982).
 He stopped teaching shortly after the publication of The Ruby in the Smoke (1985), a Victorian mystery and the first book in the Sally Lockhart quartet, followed by The Shadow in the North (1986), The Tiger in the Well (1990) and The Tin Princess (1994).
 He collaborated with David Mostyn on Spring-Heeled Jack (1989), a combination of graphic novel and text based on a penny dreadful character.
 Publishers Weekly wrote: "this waggish, innovative story of a courageous trio is sure to engage even the most reluctant reader."
 He wrote the realist novel The Broken Bridge (1990), "a love letter to that landscape of North Wales."

 Between 1988 and 1996, Pullman taught part-time at Westminster College, Oxford, continuing to write children's stories.
 He began His Dark Materials in about 1993.
-The first book, Northern Lights, was published in 1995 (as The Golden Compass in the U.S. in 1996).
 While working on the trilogy, he wrote The Firework-Maker's Daughter (1995), Clockwork, or All Wound Up (1996) and I Was a Rat! or, The Scarlet Slippers (1999), which he called fairy tales.
 The Firework-Maker's Daughter won the Gold Nestlé Smarties Book Prize.
-The trilogy continued with The Subtle Knife (1997) and The Amber Spyglass (2000).